-We recommend that you deploy a maximum of 3,000 pods on a virtual node.
+We recommend that you deploy up to 3,000 pods on a virtual node.
 To create more pods, you can create more virtual nodes.
 You can modify the number of replicas in the StatefulSet configurations to create more virtual nodes.
 The number of replicas represents the number of virtual nodes in the cluster.
 Each virtual node is related to a virtual node controller that manages the pods on the virtual node.
 The controllers do not interfere with each other.
 Perform the following steps to modify the StatefulSet configurations:Run the following command:

 kubectl -n kube-system scale statefulset virtual-node-eci --replicas=4The following output is returned: